whitneyburton/portfolios/students/1606-front/maryjane-valade/20161003-maryjane-valade-m3.md

 * [GitHub URL](https://github.com/mjvalade/weather-forecast)
 * [Original Assignment](http://frontend.turing.io/projects/weather-forecast.html)

-The weather app project was the first time we paired in a group of three people rather than two so it was important to focus on workflow and code commits.
-This project forced us to learn a lot of things all at once between redux, API calls, routing, etc. First we had to find a user's geolocation and then use that to find the local weather. the focus of the app was allowing a user to create a list of pinned or favorite cities and getting the current and extended forecast for those cities.
+The weather app project was one of the rare times we worked in a group of three people rather than two so it was important to focus on workflow and code commits.
+This project forced us to learn a lot of things all at once between Redux, API calls, routing, etc. First we had to find a user's geolocation and then use that to find the local weather.
+The focus of the app was allowing a user to create a list of pinned or favorite cities and getting the current and extended forecast for those cities.
 This was the first time we implemented Redux with React and had to learn how to organize all our actions in order to pass state from the main store.

 **Scores:**
 Specification Adherence